 We’ve also seen the flag hung in the cabin of firefighers’ trucks and in the mess room of fire stations.
 So, it’s a nice versatile flag and the person you’re getting it for can make up their own mind about where they’d want to proudly fly it.

 15. Real Heroes Firefighter for PlayStation 4

 Here’s one for younger firefighters.
 Although, if there’s a PS4 in the station, I’m sure this game would go down a hit for the whole crew.
 The game is a first-person view firefighting game where you have to run into structural fires to save people.
 Spot fires jump out in your way, and you need to put them out as you go.
 It’s a bit of fun and a good time.
 You work your way through the levels improving your avatar’s skills at fighting fires and coming across harder and harder challenges as you go.

 If they don’t have a PS4, this game is also available for Wii and Nintendo Switch.

 16. Particulate Hood

-Here’s a bonus one recommended by a reader: a particulate hood!
+Here’s a bonus one: a particulate hood!
 A particulate hood is a balaclava style hood worn under the helmet to protect a firefighter from flash flames.
 The particulate qualities help keep out some carcinogenic particulates that are commonly found in smoky environments.
-Not all hoods have a particulate protective layer, so look out for one that’s both fire resistant and ‘particulate’.
-Make sure it’s compliant to the rules and regulations of your fire department about the undergarments you are allowed to / suggested to wear.
+Not all hoods have a particulate protective layer, so look out for one that’s both fire resistant and ‘particulate’, but of course it’s also important to make sure it’s compliant to the rules and regulations of the fire department about the undergarments they are allowed to / suggested to wear.

 Alright that’s it – 15 gifts we think would be great for a firefighter.
 We hope as you scrolled through you got an idea that caught your eye and inspired you.
 Obviously gift buying is a personal thing, so make sure you select the gift that’ll pair up perfectly to the personality of the gift receiver.